object-logics/citadelle/src/compiler/README.md

 The creation of the initial acronyms were nevertheless following certain rules relieving from combinatorial blow-ups, for instance:
-* Length: Unrestricted, but to fit in a top header file, first line words are arranged to total less than 65 characters without breaking any words, and 76 for subsequent lines --- the first line's word is reserved to start with Citadelle.
+* Length: Unrestricted, but to fit in a top header file, first line words are arranged to total less than N characters without breaking any words, and for subsequent lines: N + the length of Citadelle.
 * Order: They all contain in case insensitive increasing ordering the title letters Citadelle.
 * Sonority: Each element of the list is normally used only once, but